Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Introduction

 In this work, we argue that the aggregation step is not an afterthought but a critical component for effectively utilizing ITC.
 We propose a principled, Distribution-Calibrated Aggregation scheme that moves beyond simple vote-counting.
-Our method operates directly on the full counts of positive, negative, and tie votes, preserving the full signal in the sample distribution.
-Specifically, we model the three-way preference outcomes using a Bradley-Terry-Davidson \citep{Davidson1970OnET} formulation, which explicitly parametrizes both the preference margin and the global propensity for ties.
-By estimating parameters via maximum likelihood on a small calibration set and then using the Mean Absolute Error (MAE) Bayes action at inference, our approach stays aligned with the evaluation metric while leveraging a well-behaved probabilistic fit, avoiding loss–metric mismatch and yielding more accurate judgments.
-Conceptually, this calibration step modifies the decision boundary compared to a simple majority voting as demonstrated in Figure \ref{fig:voting_behavior}.
+Intuitively, instead of applying a rigid majority rule, we calibrate a probabilistic model on a small set of labeled examples so it can adapt to the LLM judge's specific voting behavior—such as its unique propensity to declare ties or push for decisive wins.
+To achieve this, our method operates directly on the full counts of positive, negative, and tie votes, preserving the full signal in the sample distribution.
+Specifically, we model these three-way preference outcomes using a Bradley-Terry-Davidson \citep{Davidson1970OnET} formulation, which explicitly parametrizes both the preference margin and the tie propensity.
+At inference, we apply a decision rule designed to explicitly minimize our target evaluation metric, Mean Absolute Error (MAE).
+By directly aligning the aggregation with this ordinally-aware metric—penalizing complete preference reversals more heavily than minor tie disagreements—we avoid loss-metric mismatch and yield more accurate judgments.
+Conceptually, this calibration step modifies the decision boundary compared to simple majority voting, as demonstrated in Figure \ref{fig:voting_behavior}.

-We conduct extensive experiments on a diverse set of benchmarks, including machine translation evaluation (WMT23) \citep{song2025enhancinghumanevaluation} and reward model assessment (Reward Bench 2) \citep{malik2025rewardbench2advancingreward}.
+We conduct extensive experiments on a diverse set of benchmarks, including MT (Machine Translation) evaluation (WMT23) \citep{song2025enhancinghumanevaluation} and reward model assessment (Reward Bench 2) \citep{malik2025rewardbench2advancingreward}.
 Our results show that our distribution-calibrated approach considerably outperforms a suite of strong self-consistency baselines.
 By carefully modeling the entire vote distribution, our method turns noisy individual model judgments into more reliable ratings, matching or exceeding the performance of individual human raters when evaluated against a human-consensus gold standard.

 \textbf{Contributions}: Our main contributions are threefold: (1) We show that the existing aggregation methods for inference time compute for LLM judges are suboptimal and that a carefully designed aggregation approach is critical.
 (2) We propose an Expected Risk Minimization (ERM)-based Bradley--Terry--Davidson aggregation fit on a small calibration set, and show that it consistently outperforms existing aggregation methods across different tasks in both reward benchmarks and MT.
 (3) For MT in particular, we adopt a consensus-based meta-evaluation to form higher-fidelity ground truths where labels are noisy, enabling fair comparison to human raters and revealing regimes where LLM judges approach “super-human" evaluation quality.